Easy and flexible breadcrumbs for Rails

 Notes

-*_pathand*_url(like this:'things_path') when outside of actions due to the way these methods are implemented in Rails.
+• We need to quote *_path and *_url (like this: 'things_path') when outside of actions due to the way these methods are implemented in Rails.
 I stretched requirement #2 here but I think this is really only a minor inconvenience.
 When you forget to do this, you’ll get an undefined method error.
-The quoted string will beeval-ed when the request is processed, which is of course not the cleanest solution, but works for me. - When the added element is guaranteed to be the last, we don’t have to provide the URL for it.
+The quoted string will be eval-ed when the request is processed, which is of course not the cleanest solution, but works for me.

-add_breadcrumbin yourApplicationController, you must do it after the methods are defined (it should be under those methods).
+• If you use add_breadcrumb in your ApplicationController, you must do it after the methods are defined (it should be under those methods).

 Dynamic example